Click to return to the first page

 Ah.
 Bus and Nat got hitched only in furtherance of the Talmadge/Schenck combine.
 Heartwarming.

 So, let us review.
 Joe Schenck bought a small studio so that Buster could make movies.
 Joe established a new corporation, which he named after Buster but over which Buster would have no control and no shares or ownership of any kind.
 Joe pressured Buster to marry his sister-in-law; that way Buster would not dare to seek a different employer, as it would cause family rifts.
 Buster did the work and so Joe earned a fortune.
-Joe gave a portion of that money to Buster, who turned it all over to his wife, who in turn treated Buster with nothing but contempt.
+Joe gave a portion of that money to Natalie, who gave Buster an allowance and who treated Buster with nothing but contempt.
 Joe then sold the studio without first telling Buster, and sold his contract as well.
 Please, help me, somebody, I don’t understand why I am thinking this was an unhealthy arrangement.
 What part of this was Buster’s fault?
 His trust.
 His belief that everyone was trying to help.
 Nobody was trying to help — not yet, anyway.
 Joe, Natalie, the Talmadge clan, and the trustees were all taking advantage of Buster’s earnings, his trust, his kindness, and his natural inclination never to fight or to stand up for himself.

 Jim Curtis’s new book (p.
 447) reveals something I never knew about before.
 Harold Lloyd, who was a very friendly fellow, did about the friendliest thing he ever did in his life.
 He offered Buster a job in 1932.
 Buster said Nothanx.
 What do we know about this story?
 Frightfully little.
 It was Buster’s longtime friend Harold Goodwin who spoke with an Alan Hoffman of Costa Mesa, and told him, “Clyde Bruckman directed a picture that I did with Harold Lloyd, Movie Crazy.
 And Harold said to me, ‘I’d like to get Buster to direct me.’
 He wanted Buster to direct him, and Buster wouldn’t do it.
 I don’t know why.
 I think Buster was so timid he didn’t like to order people around.
 Of course, I’m prejudiced, but I think Buster knew more about comedy than any of the others.”
 The offer was apparently for a project that never got off the ground.
 Why did Buster say No?
 Was it because he knew from Clyde Bruckman that Harold’s working methods and his own were incompatible?
 Or was it merely depression?
 Whatever the case, Harold had sent a liferaft to Buster, and Buster said Nothanx.
 That was a tragedy.
 If only he had said Yes, he may well have gotten his career back on track and re-established himself as a filmmaker rather than just a contract actor.
 This is one of the most infuriating parts of Buster’s biography.
 He had the opportunity to play hardball with MGM, but he chose instead to cave in.
 He could have made an offer for Buster Keaton Productions, or he could at least have attempted to purchase some shares to gain a say in the corporation, but he didn’t even try.
 A kindly, caring colleague came along and offered him a way out of his mess, but he said No. What can I say?
 It was not MGM that destroyed Buster Keaton’s career.
 The MGM execs were all a bunch of ogres with a collective IQ of 7 and they treated him horribly, but he didn’t have to take their treatment, not for one second.
 Yet he let those lunkheads walk all over him.
 It was Buster Keaton who destroyed Buster Keaton’s career.
 The unanswered question is Why?